PHOENIX – Pull Aside, Stay Alive.

 - Drivers of high-profile vehicles should be especially aware of changing weather conditions and travel at reduced speeds.

-- A driver's alertness and safe driving ability is still the number one factor to prevent crashes.
+- A driver’s alertness and safe driving ability are always the top factors in preventing crashes.